adeo/lmru--tech/content/en/values/people.md

 ### 6. We work awarely.

 * We know the subject area.
-* We understand what for we are doing every task.
+* We understand what for and why we are doing every task.
 * We know the code we write and technologies we use.

 {{< glossary title="In Store Integration" >}}